Zacxalot/zacxalot.github.io/content/rendering/9-teardown.md

 ## Voxels

 The first thing in the rendering job list (after clearing the screen, and doing something [with this texture](wtf.png)!?!?) is some voxels!
-[Voxels](https://en.wikipedia.org/wiki/Voxel) are basically just images, that are in 3D.
-Similarly to 2D images though, the data that is stored in them doesn't have to be colour values meant for human consumption.
-In the case of Teardown, the 3D textures
+[Voxels](https://en.wikipedia.org/wiki/Voxel) are the 3D equivalent of pixels.
+Similarly to 2D images, the data that is stored per voxel doesn't have to be colour values meant for human consumption.

+In the case of Teardown, the 3D textures contain references to [indexed colours](https://en.wikipedia.org/wiki/Indexed_color), which are held in a separate texture.
+This technique was utilised in a lot (sometimes involuntarily) in early games, but it's benefits still ring true in its usage today.
+By using it in Teardown, the developer saved ~75% of storage per voxel because they only need to store a single colour channel.
+Due to the extra dimension, voxel data can get very big very quick, so any space saving makes a great impact.

+Trying to visualise 3D textures in 2D is difficult, so to give you an good example of how this works, I extracted a 3D texture from the framebuffer in this capture and wrangled it into Blender for some rendering!

+Below is a representation of the 3D texture with it's single channel (grey) index values mapped to the colour channels.

+{{image(src="indexed.png", alt="a greyscale image of the sign representing the indexed values before they have been mapped to colours" caption="")}}

+Along with this, there is the texture that holds all of the colours these index values map to.
+The image below is just a snippet of the whole texture which contains all of the colours for the scene.
+This snippet does not necessarily have the colours for the sign.
+Without diving into the code, I'm guessing that each row is an object.

+{{image(src="index colours.png", alt="a pixelated image where each pixel is a single colour " caption="" style="image-rendering: crisp-edges")}}

+With both of these, we can get our final colours per voxel.
+Below is a 2D example of this in action

+{{image(src="battenberg.svg", alt="a pixelated image where each pixel is a single colour " caption="" style="image-rendering: crisp-edges")}}

+With the colours applied to our voxels, we get this!

 <model-viewer
     src="sign.glb"